 If you’re experiencing appetite loss, there could be several reasons why.

-Illness or infection, such as the flu or a cold, can cause your body to lose its appetite.
+- Illness or infection, such as the flu or a cold, can cause your body to lose its appetite.

-Underlying health conditions like liver disease or thyroid problems may also affect your hunger levels.
+- Underlying health conditions like liver disease or thyroid problems may also affect your hunger levels.

-Lastly, pregnancy and hormonal changes can also cause fluctuations in appetite.
+- Lastly, pregnancy and hormonal changes can also cause fluctuations in appetite.

 Illness or Infection

 Nausea and feeling stress can also contribute to appetite loss.
-It’s important to note that there are many possible causes for appetite loss, so it’s best to consult with a healthcare professional if it persists or is accompanied by other symptoms.
+It’s important to note that there are many possible causes for appetite loss, so it’s best to consult a healthcare professional if it persists or is accompanied by other symptoms.

 In some cases, treating the underlying illness or infection may help improve your appetite and overall health.